avanzosc/odoo-addons/product_attribute_show/README.rst

 This module extends product attributes, adds  the option of choosing whether to show the value in the product description (display_name).
+The attributes of a product will be grouped by category on the description.

 Bug Tracker
 ===========